vexide/website/src/content/blog/serial-deep-dive.md

 draft: false
 ---

 As we announced in our [summer update blog](/blog/posts/summer-update-24), we have a revamped toolchain! `cargo-v5` is the replacement for `cargo-pros`.
-Instead of depending on pros-cli for uploading and terminal, `cargo-v5` uses our new crate [`vex-v5-serial`](https://crates.io/crates/vex-v5-serial) which is a complete reimplementation of the V5 Serial Protocol written in 100% Rust.
+Instead of depending on pros-cli for uploading and terminal, `cargo-v5` uses our new library [`vex-v5-serial`](https://crates.io/crates/vex-v5-serial) which is a complete reimplementation of the V5 Serial Protocol written in 100% Rust.
 It supports wired, controller, and direct Bluetooth, sometimes called btle, connections.

 Reimplementing the Brain's serial protocol was no small feat!
 It would have been much harder without amazing references like [`vexrs-serial`](https://github.com/vexrs/vexrs-serial) (`vex-v5-serial` was originally a fork of this repo but we eventually completely rewrote it), [`v5-serial-protocol`](https://github.com/Jerrylum/v5-serial-protocol), and, last but not least, [`pros-cli`](https://github.com/purduesigbots/pros-cli).
 I want to give a huge thanks to all of these projects for open sourcing their code.

+This post will be going over both the details of the V5 Serial Protocol and the implementation details of `vex-v5-serial`.
+My aim is to make this as understandable as possible for everyone with basic systems programming knowledge, regardless of if you know anything about VEX robotics.

 # The Serial Protocol

+First off, what exactly is this V5 Serial Protocol?
+In short, V5 Serial Protocol is what allows your computer to communicate with your [V5 Brain](https://www.vexrobotics.com/276-4810.html).
+This is what tools like `pros-cli` and VEXcode use to upload programs and view terminal output among other things.
+Despite being named a serial protocol, it can function across both USB serial connections and wireless Bluetooth connections.

 The V5 Brain Serial Protocol is a binary protocol consisting of Command (device-bound) and Response (host-bound) packets.
 Every Command packet has a corresponding Response packet.
 There are two categories of packets: CDC and CDC2 (I'm not entirely sure what the meaning of CDC is).
 All Command packets start with the device bound header (`[0xC9, 0x36, 0xB8, 0x47]`) and a one byte ID.
 Similarly, Response packets start with the host-bound packet header (`[0xAA, 0x55]`) and a one byte ID with the same value of the corresponding Command packet.
 The rest of the contents of Command and Response packets change based on what category of packet it is, but both packets types can optionally have a payload depending on the packet type.
 CDC packets are sometimes called simple packets, and CDC2 packets are sometimes called extended packets.

 ### CDC Packets

-CDC Command packets contain the device bound packet header, a one byte ID unique to every CDC packet, and finally the payload data.
+CDC Command packets contain:
+* the device bound packet header,
+* a one byte ID unique to every CDC packet,
+* and finally the payload data.

 Currently all supported CDC command packets do not have any payload data so they just end after the ID.
 One example of a CDC command packet is [`Query1Packet`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/system/type.Query1Packet.html).
 It has an ID of 33, so it would be encoded as `[0xC9, 0x36, 0xB8, 0x47, 0x21]`.

 Host bound CDC packets contain a bit more info.
+They contain:
+* the host bound packet header,
+* an ID,
-They contain the host bound packet header, an ID, a variable width integer that can be stored in 8 or 16 bits (from now on I will refer to this type as a [`VarU16`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/varint/struct.VarU16.html)) storing the size of the payload, and the payload data. [`GetSystemVersionReplyPacket`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/system/type.GetSystemVersionReplyPacket.html) is host bound CDC packet.
+* a variable width integer that can be stored in 8 or 16 bits (from now on I will refer to this type as a [`VarU16`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/varint/struct.VarU16.html)) storing the size of the payload,
+* and the payload data.

+[`GetSystemVersionReplyPacket`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/system/type.GetSystemVersionReplyPacket.html) is host bound CDC packet.
 This diagram shows the structure of the packet with reasonable byte values:

 ![GetSystemVersionReplyPacket structure](/blog/incoming_cdc.png)